gopheracademy/gopheracademy-web/content/advent-2016/goroutree.md

    - Current testing is single-threaded, there may be some deadlocks waiting to happen
 1. Rotations to keep the tree balanced
    - This would require augmented nodes and for the depth information to be kept in sync
-   - THe messages to do this are already in place
+   - The messages to do this are already in place
 1. The implementation could instead take an interface that implements a `Compare()` function that returns -1, 0, or 1 instead of just using ints.